 All sessions are highly interactive and led by outstanding, nationally recognized professors.
 An integral part of the program will be the opportunity to hear firsthand from industry leaders about their role in environmental policy.
 Participants will also learn about unique ecosystems and their environmental importance to the economy.

-- $150 commuter stipend also available for local participants who commute to the program site each day
+- $150 commuter stipend for local who commute to the program site each day*

 - Attendance limited to 20 teachers